danrouse/beatsaber-quest-modding-guide/README.md

 One alternative to dumping the code yourself is to search through what's available in `codegen` (which is generated through similar means):

-- Add `codegen` as a dependency in `qpm.json`, then run `qpm restore` to download it. *TODO: specifics*
+- Add `codegen` as a dependency: `qpm dependency add "codegen"`, then run `qpm restore` to download it.
-- Use your IDE to search through codegen headers to find hookable methods. *TODO: screenshot of VSCode search finding something*
+- Use your IDE to search through the codegen headers to find hookable methods. *TODO: screenshot of VSCode search finding something*

 ### Simple hook walkthrough: Modifying a menu